-Senate Bill 908 would amend the Brownfield Redevelopment Financing Act to do the following:
+Senate Bill 908 amended the Brownfield Redevelopment Financing Act to do the following:

-- -- Require additional local tax and school operating tax increment revenue captured under a brownfield plan to be deposited into a local brownfield revolving fund only under certain conditions. - -- Require the Michigan Strategic Fund (MSF) to approve or deny a grant or loan to fund eligible activities on eligible property within 60 days. - -- Modify the Act's provisions pertaining to the contents of a brownfield plan, and the recovery and use of money from tax increment financing. - -- Provide a procedure for abolishing or terminating a brownfield plan or plan amendment, and allow termination in two years, instead of five years. - -- Prohibit the Department of Environmental Quality (DEQ) from conditioning a work plan approval on modifications pertaining to activities funded by certain tax increment revenue. - -- Allow the MSF chairperson to approve plans that addressed eligible activities totaling \$1.0 million, rather than \$500,000.
+- -- Require additional local tax and school operating tax increment revenue captured under a brownfield plan to be deposited into a local brownfield revolving fund only under certain conditions. - -- Require the Michigan Strategic Fund (MSF) to approve or deny a grant or loan to fund eligible activities on eligible property within 60 days. - -- Modify the Act's provisions pertaining to the contents of a brownfield plan, and the recovery and use of money from tax increment financing. - -- Modify the procedure for terminating a brownfield plan or plan amendment, and allow termination in two years, instead of five years. - -- Prohibit the Department of Environmental Quality (DEQ) from conditioning a work plan approval on modifications pertaining to activities funded by certain tax increment revenue. - -- Allow the MSF chairperson to approve plans that address eligible activities totaling \$1.0 million, rather than \$500,000.

-The bill also would repeal Sections 21 and 22 of the Act, which prohibit an authority from capturing tax increment revenue from taxes levied before December 31, 1996, and specify an effective date for the Act, respectively.
+The bill also repealed Sections 21 and 22 of the Act, which prohibited an authority from capturing tax increment revenue from taxes levied before December 31, 1996, and specified an effective date for the Act, respectively.

-Senate Bill 909 would amend Part 195 (Environmental Protection Bond Implementation) of the Natural Resources and Environmental Protection Act (NREPA) to do the following:
+Senate Bill 909 amended Part 195 (Environmental Protection Bond Implementation) of the Natural Resources and Environmental Protection Act (NREPA) to do the following:

-- -- Require the DEQ, for grant projects approved for funding from the Environmental Protection Bond Fund on or after the bill's effective date, to apply the same application requirements provided for a grant or loan from the Clean Michigan Initiative Bond Fund. - -- Require grant or loan recipients to comply with the requirements applicable to recipients of a grant or loan from the Clean Michigan Initiative Bond Fund. - -- Prohibit the Department from implementing or enforcing administrative rules related to a grant or loan authorized or approved on or after the bill's effective date.
+- -- Require the DEQ, for grant projects approved for funding from the Environmental Protection Bond Fund on or after the bill's effective date, to apply the same application requirements provided for a grant or loan from the Clean Michigan Initiative (CMI) Bond Fund. - -- Require grant or loan recipients to comply with the requirements applicable to recipients of a grant or loan from the CMI Bond Fund.

+Page 1 of 15 sb908/1516 -- Prohibit the Department from implementing or enforcing administrative rules related to a grant or loan authorized or approved on or after the bill's effective date.

-Senate Bill 910 would amend Part 196 (Clean Michigan Initiative Implementation) of NREPA to do the following:
+Senate Bill 910 amended Part 196 (Clean Michigan Initiative Implementation) of NREPA to do the following:

-- Require money deposited into the Clean Michigan Initiative Bond Fund to be used for eligible activities at facilities and Part 213 (Leaking Underground Storage Tanks) property. - -- Require the Department of Environmental Quality to create a clean Michigan initiative grant and revolving loan program. - -- Specify the requirements and conditions for making a grant or loan under the program.
+- -- Require money deposited into the Clean Michigan Initiative Bond Fund to be used for eligible activities at facilities and Part 213 (Leaking Underground Storage Tanks) property. - -- Require the Department of Environmental Quality to create a CMI grant and revolving loan program. - -- Specify the requirements and conditions for making a grant or loan under the program.

-Senate Bill 911 would amend Part 195 of NREPA to do the following:
+Senate Bill 911 amended Part 195 of NREPA to do the following:

-- -- Require money deposited into the Environmental Protection Bond Fund to be used to clean up sites identified under Part 213. - -- Require the DEQ, after the bill's effective date, to apply criteria used for projects funded under the Clean Michigan Initiative Bond Fund for grant projects funded under the Environmental Protection Bond Fund.
+- -- Require money deposited into the Environmental Protection Bond Fund to be used to clean up sites identified under Part 213. - -- Require the DEQ, after the bill's effective date, to apply criteria used for projects funded under the CMI Bond Fund for grant projects funded under the Environmental Protection Bond Fund.

-Senate Bill 912 would amend Part 196 of NREPA to do the following:
+Senate Bill 912 amended Part 196 of NREPA to do the following:

-- -- Specify the application requirements for grants and loans funded through the Clean Michigan Initiative Bond Fund. - -- Prescribe the criteria to be used for review of grant and loan applications. - -- Prescribe the provisions to be included in a grant or loan agreement between the Department and the recipient.
+- -- Specify the application requirements for grants and loans funded through the CMI Bond Fund. - -- Prescribe the criteria to be used for review of grant and loan applications. - -- Prescribe the provisions to be included in a grant or loan agreement between the Department and the recipient.

-Senate Bill 913 would amend Part 201 (Environmental Remediation) of NREPA to eliminate certain language and require loan funds from the revitalization revolving loan program to be issued for the purposes and using the criteria provided in Part 196.
+Senate Bill 913 amended Part 201 (Environmental Remediation) of NREPA to eliminate certain language and require loan funds from the revitalization revolving loan program to be issued for the purposes and using the criteria provided in Part 196.

-Senate Bills 909 through 913 are tie-barred to each other and Senate Bill 908.
-Each of the bills would take effect 90 days after its enactment.
+Each of the bills took effect on April 5, 2017.
 Senate Bills 908 through 912 are discussed in further detail below.